corsairmarks/leader_traits_merge_add/mod/README.md

 # Changes

 The Cybernetic, Latent Psionic, and Psionic species traits can be merge-added from one species template to another of the same overall species.
-Latent Psionic was a little tricky as an "upgradeable" trait - it can be merge-removed if and only if the empire performing the gene-mod has Pops of the same species who have the Psionic trait.
-Technically that means _any_ template can then merge-remove Latent Psionic and not only templates with Psionic, but this is a pretty small caveat.

 This mod also adds some extra tweaks:

-* Empires with Engineered Evolution can remove Cybernetic from any species templates (mostly for role-play reasons)
+* Empires with the Genetic Resequencing tradition can remove the Cybernetic, Latent Psionic, and Psionic traits
+* Empires with the Great Awakening tradition can add the Latent Psionic trait
-* Empires with Synthetic Evolution that have completed the corresponding special project can add Cybernetic to any biological or lithoid species templates (thus providing an alternative to full assimilation into synthetics)
+* Non-xenophobic empires who have finished the Brain Slug quest chain can add that trait to any species templates
-* Empires who have finished the Brain Slug quest chain can add that trait to any species templates, as long as they aren't xenophobes
+* Empires who have Pops whose species already Brain Slugs can add that trait to other related subspecies (i.e. passes the `is_same_species` trigger)
-* Empires who complete the Enigmatic Cache quest chain successfully or partially successfully can add the corresponding traits to some species templates
+* Empires who complete the Enigmatic Cache quest chain successfully or partially successfully can add the corresponding traits
-    * Any species that is the "same" as a species which already has the trait
-    * Don't accidentally gene-mod away your last pop with the special trait, or you will lose access - your scientists need examples to study in order to apply the same changes
 * Empires who complete the Alien Box quest chain can add their chosen red/green/blue trait to some species templates
-    * Any species that is the "same" as a species which already has the trait
+    * Any species that is the "same" as a species which already has the trait (i.e. passes the `is_same_species` trigger)
     * Don't accidentally gene-mod away your last pop with the special trait, or you will lose access - your scientists need examples to study in order to apply the same changes

 ## Compatibility